-Cutting edge research is being carried out in our state-of-the-art facilities, which are located in the Bergeron Centre for Engineering Excellence.
+Cutting-edge research is being carried out in our state-of-the-art facilities, which are located in the Bergeron Centre for Engineering Excellence.
 The facilities include a 750m2 of dedicated laboratory space, including the Structures High-Bay Laboratory and additional research laboratories and computational facilities for Geo-Environmental, Geotechnical, Construction Materials, Transportation and Water Resources sub-disciplines.

-Our state-of the-art facilities will allow graduate students to conduct research on above-ground and buried infrastructure; on the performance of civil infrastructure during extreme loading events, including the influence of climate change; on the development of novel materials and construction technologies that improve the resilience of civil infrastructure; on innovative site remediation technologies; on development of technologies for construction using recycled and renewable materials; on construction over marginal-quality land and degrading permafrost; on smart wastewater and material recovery technologies; and on advanced transportation research including transportation safety, security, and intelligent transportation systems.
+Our state-of-the-art facilities will allow graduate students to conduct research on above-ground and buried infrastructure; on the performance of civil infrastructure during extreme loading events, including the influence of climate change; on the development of novel materials and construction technologies that improve the resilience of civil infrastructure; on innovative site remediation technologies; on development of technologies for construction using recycled and renewable materials; on construction over marginal-quality land and degrading permafrost; on smart wastewater and material recovery technologies; and on advanced transportation research including transportation safety, security, and intelligent transportation systems.

 Admissions Requirements and Deadlines

 Infrastructure rehabilitation and replacement is the principal goal of this theme.
-Research focuses on above-ground infrastructure, such as roads, bridges, buildings, wastewater treatment facilities, and on buried infrastructure, such as stormwater collection networks, and large-scale tunnels.
+Research focuses on above-ground infrastructures, such as roads, bridges, buildings, wastewater treatment facilities, and on buried infrastructure, such as stormwater collection networks, and large-scale tunnels.
 Other focus areas include intelligent transportation systems and freight transport networks.

 The resilience theme emphasizes the performance and resilience of civil infrastructure during extreme loading events, including fires, and the influence of climate change.
-The development of novel materials and construction technologies the improve the resilience of civil infrastructure to ensure post-extreme-event functionality, such as earthquake and floods, is one of the primary objectives.
+The development of novel materials and construction technologies the improve the resilience of civil infrastructure to ensure post-extreme-event functionality, such as earthquakes and floods, is one of the primary objectives.

 Sustainability research focuses on developing technologies for construction using recycled and renewable materials.
 Other focus areas include construction over marginal-quality lands postmining rehabilitation of landscapes, remediation of